Colleges by Location

 Admissions

-Discovering as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
-Discover some relevant info about admission at Tennessee Wesleyan University.
+In order to maximize your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
+Discover some important data about admission policy and requirements at Tennessee Wesleyan University.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 592 in 2023.
-Tennessee Wesleyan University has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 587 in 2023.
+Tennessee Wesleyan University has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores

-The ACT composite average score for all the admitted students in 2023 was 22 and the average GPA was 3.49.
-That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.
+The ACT composite average score for all the enrolled students in 2023 was 22 and the average GPA was 3.49.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.

-The SAT Critical Reading average score was 512 for the admitted students, while the average SAT Math score was 538.
-When submitting your application as a transfer student, the application deadline is July 15.
+The new students had an average SAT Critical Reading score of 512 and an average SAT Math score of 538.
+If you are applying for a transfer, the application deadline is July 15.

 Retention Rate

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this institution stands at 52%.
+This academic institution has the six-year graduation rate of 52%.

 Student Body